hex-ci/cbT/README.md

 * data: Object, data for rendering.
 Object keys are automatically converted to variable names in the template
 * options: Object, compilation parameters.
   * cache: Boolean, whether to enable compilation cache, default is enabled
-  * cacheName: String, set cache name, default value `changba-template-cache`.
+  * cacheName: String, set cache name, default value `cb-template-cache`.
 This value is invalid if `cbT.cachePath` is set
 * callback: Function, callback function executed after compilation.
   * Callback function parameters: err: whether there is an error; content: rendered result